Stanley Tucci: 2011–2019: franchise roles and other work

-In 2017, Tucci directed and wrote the drama film Final Portrait.
+In 2017, Tucci wrote and directed the drama film Final Portrait.
 The same year, Tucci played the role of the composer Maestro Cadenza in the live-action adaptation of Disney's Beauty and the Beast, co-starring with Emma Watson and Dan Stevens.
 Tucci also returned to the Transformers film series by portraying Merlin in Transformers: The Last Knight.
-Furthermore, Tucci played the husband of Dame Fiona Maye, a British High Court judge, opposite Emma Thompson in The Children Act, based on the book of the same name by Ian McEwan.

-Also in 2017, Tucci starred in the miniseries Feud as Warner Bros. studio head Jack L. Warner.
+Furthermore, Tucci played the husband of Dame Fiona Maye, a British High Court judge, opposite Emma Thompson in The Children Act (2017), based on the book of the same name by Ian McEwan.
+Also, in 2017, Tucci starred in the miniseries Feud as Warner Bros. studio head Jack L. Warner.
 Feud received critical acclaim and Tucci received a nomination for the Primetime Emmy Award for Outstanding Supporting Actor in a Limited Series or Movie.

-In 2018, Tucci starred the independent films Patient Zero, A Private War and Night Hunter.
+In 2018, Tucci starred in the independent films Patient Zero, A Private War and Night Hunter.
 In 2019, Tucci starred in the drama series Limetown, based on the podcast of the same name.
 Facebook cancelled the series after one season had aired.
 The same year, Tucci starred in the horror film The Silence.